wpallstars/fix-plugin-does-not-exist-notices/.wordpress-org/WORDPRESS_ORG_ASSETS.md

 For languages that read from right to left (like Hebrew and Arabic), you can provide RTL-specific versions of your assets by appending `-rtl` to the filename.
 For example:
 - `banner-772x250-rtl.png`
 - `icon-256x256-rtl.png`

-Note: `-rtl` is specifically for Right-to-Left language support, not for dark theme versions.

 ## Asset Requirements